Budgetplaces

-Budgetplaces is an online travel agency (OTA) which offers low-cost accommodation.
-As of April 2012, Budgetplaces was working with over 10,000 budget hotels, hostels, bed-and-breakfasts and apartments in more than 100 countries worldwide.
+Budgetplaces was an online travel agency (OTA) that offered low-cost accommodation.
+In April 2012, Budgetplaces was working with over 10,000 budget hotels, hostels, bed-and-breakfasts and apartments in more than 100 countries worldwide.
+In January 2017, Budgetplaces was acquired by the eDreams ODIGEO group.

 Company history

 Budgetplaces was founded under the trading name EnGrande S.L. in Barcelona in 2003.
 John Erceg, from California, created the concept of offering only no-frills budget accommodation at a target rate of 30 Euros per person per night.
 This target rate is reflected in the name of the website Barcelona30.com.

 After experiencing tremendous success in Barcelona, Erceg decided to replicate the model in Paris and Paris35.com (as a reflection of a target rate of 35 Euros pppn) was launched.
 By 2007 websites for London, Berlin, Rome and other major European cities had followed.

 In 2008, after reaching a total of over 20 destinations and more than 3,000 partner hotels, hostels, apartments and bed-and-breakfasts, Budgetplaces was introduced as EnGrande's new leading brand, uniting all destinations on one website.

 Palamon Capital Partners acquired a majority stake in EnGrande S.L. in July 2011, which further accelerated Budgetplaces’ international expansion.